Paul Tzanetopoulos: e/motion 3

-One of Tzanetopoulos’ notable pieces is e/motion 3 (2002), a kinetic light painting created as part of West Hollywood’s Urban Art Program. e/motion 3 features dynamic video projections on a large facade at a key intersection.
+One of Tzanetopoulos’s notable pieces is e/motion 3 (2002), a kinetic light painting created as part of West Hollywood’s Urban Art Program. e/motion 3 features dynamic video projections on a large facade at a key intersection.
 Using vibrant colors, these projections form a constantly shifting light mural.
 An adjacent LED display updates hourly with real-time site images to enhance the overall visual.
 The artwork consists of three such projections that blend into an evolving montage, combining color, motion, and patterns to create a kinetic painting reflective of the surrounding area.

 Installed at the West Hollywood Gateway shopping center on the corner of La Brea Avenue and Santa Monica Boulevard, this piece integrates six live camera feeds, projected onto a translucent building façade.
 The work combines real-time video, light, and movement to reflect the constant flow of life in the urban environment.
 The installation, a video projection triptych, transforms the façade into a living mural of changing light, color, and motion.